coursier/cache-action/README.md

 # coursier cache action

-A GitHub action to save / restore the coursier cache of your build.
+A GitHub action to save / restore the coursier / sbt / mill / Ammonite caches of your build.

 ## Usage